The cancellation property for projective modules over integral group rings: Abstract

 \section{Abstract}

 We obtain a partial classification of the finite groups $G$ for which the integral group ring $\Z G$ has projective cancellation, i.e. for which $P \oplus \Z G \cong Q \oplus \Z G$ implies $P \cong Q$ for projective $\Z G$-modules $P$ and $Q$.
-To do this, we prove a cancellation theorem based on a relative version of the Eichler condition and use it to establish the cancellation property for a large class of finite groups.
+In particular, we determine when projective cancellation holds for a finite group with no exceptional binary polyhedral quotients.
+To do this, we prove a cancellation theorem based on a relative version of the Eichler condition.
 We then use a group theoretic argument to precisely determine the class of groups not covered by this result.
-The final classification is then obtained by applying results of Swan, Chen and Bley-Hofmann-Johnston which show failure of the cancellation property for certain groups.
+The final classification is then obtained by applying results of Swan, Chen and Bley-Hofmann-Johnston which show failure of projective cancellation for certain groups.